 Tohu Tipu is a pathways website to encourage rangatahi Māori in to the health sector.
 Māori are often reflected poorly in statistics from education, income to poverty and it’s no different when it comes to health.
 Who better to be the drivers of this change than Māori themselves?
 With our whakapapa, tikanga and mātauranga Māori only we are able to best understand our people.
 There are not enough Māori in the health sector, but with more Māori we can improve the health outcomes of our own people.
 Explore Tohu Tipu today!

-The National Youth Council aims to promote an authentic rangatahi voice in leadership and connectivity to build resilience against rangatahi self-harm and suicide in New Zealand.
-The rōpū represent the voices of rangatahi in Aotearoa in finding the solutions and strategies needed to build resilience among rangatahi, parents, and their whānau to prevent suicide and respond appropriately.
+The National Rangatahi Ambassadors promote an authentic rangatahi voice in leadership and connectivity to build resilience against rangatahi self-harm and suicide in New Zealand.
+The rōpū represent the voices of rangatahi in finding the solutions and strategies needed to build resilience among rangatahi, parents, and their whānau to prevent suicide and respond appropriately.

-- Identify key areas of focus & initiate action plans
+- Identifying key areas of focus and initiating action

-- Contribute and support other youth-led projects in communities, events, conferences and summits
+- Contributing and supporting rangatahi led projects in communities, events, conferences and summits

-If you are interested in joining or engaging with the National Youth Council, contact us at: firstname.lastname@example.org
+If you are interested in engaging with the National Rangatahi Ambassadors, contact us at: firstname.lastname@example.org

 Explore our rauemi hauora created by our rangatahi and health professionals at Te Rau Ora.

 See You Tomorrow Eh!